Dark Magus: Composition and performance

 Dark Magus features four two-part compositions with an average length of 25 minutes each.
 The album's music was unrehearsed and eschewed melody for improvisations around funk rhythms and grooves.
 The rhythms, colors, and keys "would shift and change on a whim from Davis", as AllMusic's Thom Jurek said.
-The trumpeter eschewed his previous performances' keyboardists in favor of a three-guitar line-up of Reggie Lucas, Dominique Gaumont, and Pete Cosey, who had a penchant for guitar wails and pedal effects.
-Davis often stopped the band with hand signals and created empty spaces, which were longer than traditional jazz breaks, and encouraged the soloists to fill them with exaggerated cadenzas.
+Davis eschewed his previous performances' keyboardists in favor of a three-guitar lineup of Reggie Lucas, Dominique Gaumont, and Pete Cosey, who had a penchant for guitar wails and pedal effects.
+Davis often stopped the band with hand signals and created longer empty spaces than traditional jazz breaks, encouraging the soloists to fill them with exaggerated cadenzas.

-Davis only soloed intermittently or played his Yamaha organ.
+Throughout the work, Davis soloed only intermittently or played his Yamaha organ.
 He played trumpet on "Moja" and both trumpet and organ on the other pieces.
 The second half of "Moja" is distinguished by a long ballad sequence introduced by Liebman and continued by Lucas and Davis.
-"Moja" also included a theme from "Nne".
+"Moja" also included a theme from "Nne."
 On "Tatu", Gaumont followed Lucas's solo with a long passage characterized by fuzzy wah-wah effects, and Lawrence played briefly with Liebman in a duet before his own disjointed solo.
-"Tatu" ended with a rendition of "Calypso Frelimo".
-During the first part of "Nne", they played the Davis-penned composition "Ife".
+"Tatu" ended with a rendition of "Calypso Frelimo."
+During the first part of "Nne", they played the Davis-penned composition "Ife."
 Near the end of "Nne", Davis played a short blues.

-According to Robert Christgau, the aesthetic on Dark Magus was a culmination of Davis' previous records and "bifurcated, like jazz-rock again".
-He argued that trumpeter left the two elements—jazz and rock—"distinct and recognizable", whereas "pure funk" would have subsumed them both "in a new conception, albeit one that" favors rock.
+According to Robert Christgau, the aesthetic on Dark Magus was a culmination of Davis' previous records and "bifurcated, like jazz-rock again."
+He argued that Davis left the two elements—jazz and rock—"distinct and recognizable", whereas "pure funk" would have subsumed them both "in a new conception, albeit one that" favors rock.
 Christgau attributed the album's jazz input to Lawrence's "Coltranesque" saxophone, and the rock elements to guitarists Lucas and Gaumont, who "wah-riff[ed] the rhythm", and Pete Cosey, who produced "his own wah-wah-inflected noise into the arena-rock stratosphere."
-Erik Davis compared Davis' trumpet sound to "a mournful but pissed-off banshee", and Cosey, Lucas, and Gaumont to "somewhere between and beyond James Brown and Can", amid "quiet percussion passages [that] emerge like moonlit clearings".
-In The Rough Guide to Rock (2003), Ben Smith described the music as "an amazingly dense amalgam of free jazz and funk", while Fred Kaplan from New York magazine called it "electric jazz-rock fusion".
+Erik Davis compared Davis' trumpet sound to "a mournful but pissed-off banshee", and Cosey, Lucas, and Gaumont to "somewhere between and beyond James Brown and Can", amid "quiet percussion passages [that] emerge like moonlit clearings."
+In The Rough Guide to Rock (2003), Ben Smith described the music as "an amazingly dense amalgam of free jazz and funk", while Fred Kaplan from New York magazine called it "electric jazz-rock fusion."